Conversations to Assist Behavior Change

 Even so, there are other elements that must be in place.

-It takes time, is not comfortable, requires risk, can cause failure, and takes effort.
+Change takes time, is not comfortable, requires risk, can cause failure, and takes effort.

-Conversation can provide support but each individual must enact new ideas themselves to create behaviors they consider more powerful.
+Conversation can provide support, but each individual must enact new ideas themselves to create behaviors they consider more powerful.

 Outstanding educators usually consider five major steps: